swiftlang/swift-evolution/proposals/testing/NNNN-polling-confirmations.md

 This proposal introduces polling to help test authors address these cases.
-In this and other similar cases, polling makes these classes of tests practical or even possible, as well as speeding up the execution of individual tests as well as the entire test suite.
+In this and other similar cases, polling makes these classes of tests practical or even possible.
+Polling also speeds up the execution of individual tests and overall the entire test suite.

 ## Proposed solution

-This proposal introduces new members of the `confirmation` family of functions:
+This proposal introduces a new member of the `confirmation` family of functions:
 `confirmation(_:until:within:pollingEvery:sourceLocation:_:)`.
-These
+This function
-functions take in a closure to be repeatedly evaluated until the specific condition passes, waiting at least some amount of time - specified by `pollingEvery`/`interval` and defaulting to 1 millisecond - before evaluating the closure again.
+takes in a closure to be repeatedly evaluated until the specific condition passes, waiting at least some amount of time - specified by `pollingEvery` and defaulting to 1 millisecond - before evaluating the closure again.
+When polling is successful, this function will return the value returned by the last invocation of the `body` closure.

-Both of these use the new `PollingStopCondition` enum to determine when to end
+This function uses the new `PollingStopCondition` type to determine when to end
-polling: `PollingStopCondition.firstPass` configures polling to stop as soon as the `body` closure returns `true` or a non-`nil` value.
-At this point, the confirmation will be marked as passing.
+polling: `PollingStopCondition.firstPass` configures polling to stop as soon as the `body` closure does not record any issues.
+At this point, the confirmation will be marked as passing, and all of the issues recorded in the `body` closure will be discarded.
-`PollingStopCondition.stopsPassing` configures polling to stop once the `body` closure returns `false` or a `nil` value.
-At this point, the confirmation will be marked as failing: an error will be thrown, and an issue will be recorded.
+`PollingStopCondition.stopsPassing` configures polling to stop once the `body` closure records any issue.
+Once an issue is recorded, the confirmation will be marked as failing: an error will be thrown, and the reported issues will be recorded and displayed to the test runner.

-Under both `PollingStopCondition` cases, when the early stop condition isn't reached, polling will continue up until approximately the `within`/`duration` value has elapsed.
-When `PollingStopCondition.firstPass` is specified, reaching the duration stop point will mark the confirmation as failing.
-When `PollingStopCondition.stopsPassing` is specified, reaching the duration stop point will mark the confirmation as passing.
+Under both `PollingStopCondition` values, when the early stop condition isn't reached, polling will continue up until approximately the `within`/`duration` value has elapsed.
+When `PollingStopCondition.firstPass` is specified, reaching the duration stop point will mark the confirmation as failing and report the issues for the most recent polling attempt.
+When `PollingStopCondition.stopsPassing` is specified, reaching the duration stop point will mark the confirmation as passing, and no issues will be reported.

-To aid with deciphering polling failures, we will also add a new `PollResult` type.
-This contains both the result of a particular polling attempt, as well as an optional `Comment` describing what happened in that particular poll attempt.

 Tests will now be able to poll code updating in the background using either of the stop conditions.
 For the example of verifying that file logger, valid tests